-Goals Action Responsible Entities Resources Priority/ Timing A. Im B. In C. La D. Pr n and Develop Greenways and Walkable Connections in the Town with Consideration to Appropriate the Complete Streets Program. crease mapped paths, trails, bike and pedestrian routes. aunch efforts with neighboring towns to develop greenway connections. rovide safe pedestrian access to open spaces and recreation areas. corporate historic preservation into planning efforts. priate Regional Connections A, D Integrate Complete Streets principles in all town and regional projects.
+Goals Action Responsible Entities Resources Priority/ Timing A. In B. In C. La D. Pr n and Develop Greenways and Walkable Connections in the Town with Consideration to Appropriate the Complete Streets Program.
+Increase mapped paths, trails, bike and pedestrian routes.
+Increase mapped paths, trails, bi priate Regional Connections A, D Integrate Complete Streets principles in all town and regional projects.
 Provide new accesses to/between town-owned open space and recreation facilities including development and improvement of sidewalks and walking trails to facilitate pedestrian traffic.
 Update Sidewalk Plan following significant improvements completed in 2016 and develop formal protocol/policy for maintenance and expansions.
 Maintain a comprehensive inventory of pedestrian and bicycle facility infrastructure to prioritize projects to eliminate gaps and substandard conditions in the sidewalk and bikeway network.
 Allow for wider shoulders that would accommodate bike lanes, with particular attention to Route 140 throughout town.
 Evaluate east-west access routes to bus lines and retail services for low-income and aging populations.
 Specific locations include: Thomas Street, Temple Street, Crescent Street, and Route 12 at the railroad underpass.
 Transportation Committee, DPW, Planning Board, BOS, Town Administrator Chapter 90, Safe Routes to School, Complete Streets Year 1-5 B, D Prioritize repair, maintenance, and expansion of existing pedestrian and bike infrastructure.
 Partner with Wachusett Greenways and the DCR to extend the Mass Central Rail Trail east from Thomas Street to Pleasant Street and then to Prescott St, and tie into Bean Road, Sterling.
 Wachusett Greenways, DCR, OSIC, DPW Time & resources Year 1 B, D Develop North-South and East- West trail links for walkways and wildlife corridors, and develop links to trails and wildlife corridors in abutting towns.
 Town-wide Planning Committee, OSIC Time & resources Year 2 В, С Continue to acquire easements and corridor parcels (by purchase or by gift) to link open space parcels via natural corridors for hiking and wildlife routes.
 GWLT CPA funds and Gifts В, С Support Wachusett Greenways' efforts to maintain and expand its trail networks, and cooperate with Wachusett Greenways to improve the trailhead parking at the Mass Central Rail Trail.
 Support the addition of interpretive trails along the Rail Trail to old historic sites and extension of the trail to Sterling.
 The Town Administrator, DPW Time & resources Year 2 С Ensure active representation to the Wachusett Greenways.
 OSIC Time & resources Year 2 E Coordinate open space preservation activities with historical preservation.
 Support the historic interpretive trail development along Mass Central Rail Trail and the Springdale Mill Celebrations.
 OSIC, Historic Preservation, Parks Commission Time & resources Year 2 E Investigate the use of grants from DCR's Heritage Landscape Inventory Program to preserve historic and treasured landscapes and leverage grants and expand historic sites along the Mass Central Rail Trail.
 OSIC, Historic Preservation, Parks Commission Time & resources Year 2